Nickolay1986/rsschool-cv/cv.md

 ### About Me

-I want to become part of a professional and friendly team where I will build up my developer skills.
+I want to become part of a professional and friendly team where I will build up my developer skills .

 ### Skills